ehansis/til/pages/pydataglobal2020_1.md

 * [loguru](https://github.com/Delgan/loguru): Very simple to use logging package, with colors.

 (Disclaimer: I tried my very best to accurately represent the presentations.
-Let me know if I got something wrong.)
+Let me know in case I got something wrong.)

 <<< Go back to the [table of contents](../README.md) || Opinions are mine, not necessarily those of [Vebeto GmbH](https://www.vebeto.de)